nameer-rizvi/scrapefrom/README.md

 ## .custom()

 This method takes in a custom config object and returns data in the same way .googleNews() or .twitter() might.
+Required props include: api.url, selector.container and selector.text[child]/selector.attr[child].

 **WARNING: the config object requirements are extremely rigid and opinionated, so much so that it might be best to take the config for .twitter() and form a custom one based off of it:**